baptistepillot/permissions/README.md

 You can find an example and documentation in the [permissions-example.txt](permissions-example.txt) file.

-**Warning:** Any incorrect configuration may result in your linux system to become unusable!
+**Warning:** Any incorrect configuration may result in your linux system becoming unusable!

 ## Run